 Stopping the wickedness is what we who trust in Christ believe He’ll do when He returns.
 And oh, God, speed the day.

 So I cry out to God against the wicked.
 That’s what we must do–cry out to God against the wicked.
 We don’t need to hate them, but we long to see righteousness prevail.
 All creation groans in anticipation of this setting right.

 And now, in my small way, I’m a warrior against this monstrous evil.
 I take up the sword of the Spirit and the weapon of All-Prayer in defense of the weak and helpless as God brings them to my awareness, many of whom have no voice.
-I pray for the victims.
+I pray for the victims and survivors of this abuse.
 I pray that they will know that these men, some of whom incredibly claim to be men of God, do not truly represent God to them.